 Frequently Asked Questions

 Welcome!
-Below are frequently Asked Questions to help parents decide if our program is a good fit to support your child’s needs.
-Programs are currently offered for children ages 4, 5, and 6.
+Below are Frequently Asked Questions to help parents decide if our program is a good fit to support your child’s needs.
+Programs are currently offered for children ages 3, 4, 5, and 6.

 What is the purpose of Nature School Day Camp?

-Our nature programs are designed to support parents and teachers during virtual start to the school year or to support students from any school district experiencing various school changes due to COVID-19.
-Our programs do not to replace school.
+Our nature programs are designed to support parents, teachers, and students from any school district experiencing various school changes due to COVID-19.
+Our programs do not replace school.
 They are designed to support children, parents, and teachers during these tumultuous times of school structural changes.
 We realize the challenges of COVID-19 have been extremely difficult for educators and families and we want to do our part to help!

-Activities are S.T.R.E.A.M. focused (Science, Technology, Reading, Engineering, Art & Math)
+Activities are S.T.R.E.A.M. focused (Science, Technology, Reading, Engineering, Art, Math and Music)

 Socialization with social distance